ineo6/github-card/readme.md

 1. Upload the plugin to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. (Optional) Fill in your GitHub personal access token in plugin options page.
+3. (Optional but higly recommended) Fill in your GitHub personal access token in plugin options page.

 --